JetStream96/QSimPlanner/README.md

 - Landing calculation with custom flaps, autobrakes setting, and runway surface conditions.

 ### Nav Data
-Aerosoft kindly provided an AIRAC cycle to be bundled with this program.
-The NavData can be updated with [Aerosoft's NavDataPro](http://www.aerosoft.com/cgi-local/us/iboshop.cgi?showd,7411699320,D11688) service.
+This program comes with the NavDataPro dataset by Aerosoft.
+The NavData can be updated with [Aerosoft's NavDataPro](https://www.aerosoft.com/en/fsxp3d/flight-simulator-2004/tools-missions/1750/navdatapro-one-year-subscription-13-datasets) service.
 If you are using other sources such as Navigraph, use the version for Aerosoft Airbus A318/A319/A320/A321.

 ### Project Status
 Currently the aircrafts available are